 • General assessment

-o Complete physical exam every 6 months
+• Complete physical exam every 6 months

-o Prompt assessment with primary care physician for any medical concerns
+• Prompt assessment with primary care physician for any medical concerns

 • Breast cancer

-o Breast awareness (age 18 years and forward)
+• Breast awareness (age 18 years and forward)

-o Clinical breast exam twice a year (age 20 years and forward)
+• Clinical breast exam twice a year (age 20 years and forward)

-• Brain tumor (age 18 years and forward)
+• Brain tumor (Birth and forward)

-o Annual brain MRI (first MRI with contrast – thereafter without contrast if previous MRI normal)
+• Annual brain MRI (first MRI with contrast – thereafter without contrast if previous MRI normal)

 • Soft tissue and bone sarcoma (age 18 years and forward)